- 1 Introduction

 - 15 What did I think of hiking the Inca trail?

 - 16 About the level of fitness

 A new trip to a new continent.
 I feel very very fortunate to be able to make this trip.
 I’m on the KLM flight from Amsterdam to Lima which is a 12 ½ hour long haul flight and yes I am a little bit nervous.
 Am I fit enough?
 Will the Machu Picchu altitude be bothering me?
+Will I REALLY be chewing coca leaves in Peru?
 This was me solo traveller back in 2011.

 Where is Peru, Machu Picchu and the Inca Trail?